hdShang/arxiv-daily/docs/cs-AI/2025-05-19/papers/250513098v1-llm-kg-bench-30-a-compass-for-semantictechnology-capabilities-in-the.md

 ---
 layout: default
-title: LLM-KG-Bench 3.0: A Compass for SemanticTechnology Capabilities in the Ocean of LLMs
+title: "LLM-KG-Bench 3.0: A Compass for SemanticTechnology Capabilities in the Ocean of LLMs"
 ---

 # LLM-KG-Bench 3.0: A Compass for SemanticTechnology Capabilities in the Ocean of LLMs